idank/holykeebs-docs/firmware/index.md

 The source code for all keyboards can be found on the `hk-master` branch of https://github.com/holykeebs/qmk_firmware.
 This repo is periodically kept up to date with main QMK.

 To gain access to the repository, please use this [form](http://holykeebs.com/github-access).
+The form is synced daily, resulting in a Github invite to the email used on the form (please do not email asking what's up before 48 hours since submission have passed).

 ::: details Why is this necessary?